sreejithbnaick/dexcount-checker/README.md

 * Same for Regular class as Abstract classes.

-## See your self by running the code.
+## See yourself by running the gradle task.
 * Run gradle task `assembleDebug` and see output in console.
 Eg `Total methods in app-debug.apk: 1161`
 * Try commenting the code and re-run and see the difference.